 1 code (such as many accented characters) will be reproduced in the PDF.
-This does not mean, however, that every special character can be reproduced.
-You must experiment.
+This does not mean, however, that every special character can be reproduced - it must exist in the font.

-For compatibility with previous versions of cpdf, special characters may be introduced manually with a backslash followed by the three-digit octal code of the character in the PDF WinAnsiEncoding Latin 1 Code.
-The full table is included in Appendix D of the Adobe PDF Reference Manual, which is available at https://wwwimages2.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000\2008.pdf.

-For example, a German sharp s ( $\pounds$ ) may be introduced by $\setminus$ 337.
+(For compatibility with previous versions of cpdf, special characters may be introduced manually with a backslash followed by the three-digit octal code of the character in the PDF WinAnsiEncoding Latin 1 Code.
+The full table is included in Appendix D of the Adobe PDF Reference Manual, which is available at https://wwwimages2.adobe.com/content/dam/acom/en/devnet/pdf/pdfs/PDF32000_2008.pdf.
+For example, a German sharp s (ß) may be introduced by \337.)